cvarela0702/ipc-nextjs-frontend/RefinedPrompts.md

 I want to have a search page now, where users will be able to search for recipes and use different filters and criteria to search.
 There's a local server that I have up with meilisearch at `http://localhost:7700` to which it can connect.
 I want the search page to use the react instant search capabilities. @MeiliSearch React .
 I want the search path to be inside the (app) folder.
 The index used for searching is "recipes", and the hits return the following information: id, title, slug, description, ingredients, instructions.
 Please reuse the @RecipeCard to show the information for hits in the page.
 Add a "Search" navigation link in @Navigation
+    - both for mobile (hamburger menu and desktop)
+Use `RefinementList` for filters
 This is the index configuration:

 ```json